-It’s super important to make sure your camera is clean and dust free, otherwise you’ll end up with dust specks on your photos.
-This kit has everything you need to take care of that.
+It’s super important to make sure your camera sensor and lens are clean and dust free, otherwise, you’ll end up with dust specks on your photos.
+This Rocket Air Blaster is something that should always stay in your camera bag.

 Your editing software is a super personal choice, but most photographers you ask will recommend Lightroom & Photoshop.
 I mean, what else is there really?
 Not to mention, if you want to use popular Lightroom presets by other creators or maybe one day make your own, it’s best to use software that everyone else is using as well.

 There’s nothing stopping you from using basic free software to edit vlogs, I have some friends that even edit on their phones.
 But, if you’re wanting to make cinematic travel videos, you’ll need a little more than iMovie.
 I use Adobe Premiere Pro, which can be a little intimidating to start with, but there’s plenty of YouTube tutorials to help you out.
 If you’re not down to pay a monthly or yearly subscription, a good alternative is Final Cut Pro if you have a Mac.

 If you’re planning on using more than 3 programs, you’re better off getting the entire Adobe Creative Cloud Package.
 Maybe you want to up your cinematics with After Effects, or try your hand at graphic design like Zowie who uses InDesign and Illustrator as a side hustle.
 Whatever the reason, if you end up needing more than 3 apps, then getting the full package will save you money.